SebastianKunz/filler/README.md

-# Filler - AI fights visualized
+# Filler - AI Fights Visualized
 ## Preview
 ![](https://media.giphy.com/media/PhYmvqUril9qApPDUo/giphy.gif)
 ## Goal
 The Filler project is part of the 42 curriculum.
+It's part of the algorithm branch and teached me:
+- pathfinding
+- reading output of a ruby script
+- Visualization with SDL2 and C++

 ## Game Rules
 Filler is an algorithmic game which consists in filling a grid of a known size in advance with pieces of random size and shapes, without the pieces being stacked more than one square above each other and without them exceeding the grid.
 If one of these conditions is not met, the game stops.

-more here

 ## Install - SDL2 SDL2_TTF and SDL2_Image required
 ### Homebrew